Daisyflora123/Mini-Project/README.md

 # Mini-Project
-I made a basic and a simple website using HTML, CSS and Javascript for my college project.
+Me and my classmate made a basic and simple website using HTML, CSS and Javascript for our college project.